francispotter/busy-mirror/README.md

-# Busy
+# BUSY

-A task and plan management tool, for use from the terminal prompt on Linux and MacOS systems.
+Task and plan management tool, for use from the terminal prompt on Linux and MacOS systems.

 ## Installation

+Requires Python 3.6.5 or later.

 ```
 pip3 install busy